 How to Paint Sunflowers for Beginners is an easy stroke by stroke lesson to get you started on painting these sunny summer flowers.
 Great for decorating greeting cards, hand made gifts or even gift wrap.

-Learning how to paint sunflowers is not only easy but it is really so much fun!
-This beginners painting tutorial is easy enough to do with the kids.
-Never will two people paint exactly the same and the uniqueness of everyone’s style is what makes art to wonderful.
+Learning how to paint sunflowers for beginners is not only easy but it is really so much fun!
+This step by step painting tutorial is easy enough to do with the kids.
+Never will two people paint exactly the same and the uniqueness of everyone’s style is what makes art so wonderful.

 Remember when you paint with me we aren’t going for realism, but we are giving an impression of something.
 The brain takes over.
 So stop trying to be perfect at painting, especially at first.

 In this demo and in my fabric painting tutorial I use a scruffy brush to pounce in the center but you can also stroke paint an center.
 I will share that in another tutorial or design for you.

 First you can draw a circle or oval shape if it helps.
 Many times I just start pouncing the double loaded scruffy brush around in a circle shape.